Is There Life After Persecution?

 by Fred A. Leuchter, Jr.

-what has happened to me since I addressed the Tenth International Revisionist Conference in Washington, DC, in October
+tell you what has happened to me since I addressed the Tenth International Revisionist Conference in Washington,

-has been to "post mortem" executions from a technical standpoint, that is, to determine if anything
+technology has been to "post mortem" executions from a technical standpoint, that is, to determine

-went wrong and, if so, to determine just how the execution was botched.
-This normally entails reviewing eyewitness
+if anything went wrong and, if so, to determine just how the execution was botched.
+This normally entails reviewing

 I will do that here today, except that, in this case, it is myself that I post